Download the print version

 • If the authorisation is withdrawn

 • If a withdrawal notice is given via the consumer dashboard, the authorisation expires immediately.
-Where withdrawal is not given through the consumer dashboard, the authorisation expires when the data holder gives effect to the withdrawal, or two business days after receiving the communication, whichever is sooner.
+Where withdrawal is not given through the consumer dashboard, the authorisation expires when the data holder gives effect to the withdrawal, or 2 business days after receiving the communication, whichever is sooner.

 • Upon the consumer ceasing to be ‘eligible’[106]